Mezzanine-UI/mezzanine/README.md

 ## BEFORE YOU STARTED

-This project is in beta version, and currently being used by rytass internal projects. <br />
-Please consider the possibility of api changes if you want to use it in production mode.
+Please note that the current project is still in the "Beta stage" but has been widely utilized across various Rytass projects.
+If you intend to use it in a production environment, be aware that API changes may still occur.

 ## Storybook preview

-If you are interested about this project, please see: [Storybook](https://storybook.mezzanine-ui.org)
+If you're interested in this project, please refer to the [Storybook](https://storybook.mezzanine-ui.org) for more information.

 ## Migrations

-If you are an existing mezzanine users and looking for migration guides, please see [Migrations](https://github.com/Mezzanine-UI/mezzanine/tree/main/migrations).
+If you've previously used this project and wish to update to the latest version, please consult the [Migration Guide](https://github.com/Mezzanine-UI/mezzanine/tree/main/migrations) for detailed instructions.

 ## Browser Support
 `Google Chrome` 64 or newer (2018) <br />